WrightonLabCSU/CAMPER/README.md

 ### Standalone Workflow

 The simplest workflow is the two-step annotation and summarization of a single amino acid fasta file.
 An example of such a workflow is shown below.
+This will run CAMPER without any DRAM input at all, and the results will be argueably incompleat without the dram data.

 ```
-camper_annotate -i my_genes.faa -o my_output #annotate
+camper_annotate -i my_genes.faa -o my_output #annotate, note the lack of the "-a" argument, this will not have dram data
 camper_distill  -a my_output/annotations.tsv -o my_output/distillate.tsv #summarize
 ```